dotnet/csharplang/proposals/function-pointers.md

 work though as a `mod_req` cannot bind to a `TypeSpec` and hence cannot target generic instantiations.

 ### Named function pointers
-The function pointer syntax can be cumbersome, particlarly in complex cases like nested function pointers.
+The function pointer syntax can be cumbersome, particularly in complex cases like nested function pointers.
 Rather than have developers type out the signature every time the language could allow for named declarations of function pointers as is done with `delegate`.